-Future learning: Provides the foundation for understanding the human and physical geography of the wider local area and region in Years 1 - 6.
+Intent: Children begin to identify physical and human features of a unfamiliar location and make simple comparisons with familiar features.
+Future learning: Provides the foundation for understanding the human and physical geography of the locations studied in Years 1 - 6.